-I’ve created the following sample excel sheet for those of you concerned with click cannibalization between organic and paid search.
-This is an ideal tool if you already have a high PageRank for a given keyword and still want to drive more traffic to your website, but are concerned with your pay-per-click (PPC) campaigns stealing clicks from your high organic ranking.
+I've created a sample Excel sheet for those concerned with click cannibalization between organic and paid search.
+This is an ideal tool if you already have a high PageRank for a keyword and still want to drive more traffic to your website but are concerned with your pay-per-click (PPC) campaigns stealing clicks from your high organic ranking.

-While some say you should never run a PPC campaign when already ranking high, others say that driving more traffic to your site is always the best strategy.
-This excel sheet will help you put this argument to rest.
+While some say you should never run a PPC campaign when already ranking high, others say driving more traffic to your site is always the best strategy.
+This Excel sheet will help you put this argument to rest.

 First Month: Organic Search Only

-First, we start by summarizing the first month with organic search alone, which in our example is 5000 clicks for January.
-Second, we input our website conversion rate, which is the number of website visitors derived from the 5000 clicks that end up placing orders.
-In this case, it’s 1.75%.
+First, we start by summarizing the first month with organic search alone, which, in our example, is 5,000 clicks for January.
+Second, we input our website conversion rate, the number of website visitors derived from the 5,000 clicks that place orders.
+In this case, it's 1.75 percent.

 Again, several people would be apprehensive about pursuing paid search when already ranking high.
-These are the people who think you should build on that high ranking across multiple other keywords.
-However, the internet currently has well over 4.8 billion live web pages and it's growing daily.
-That's a lot of competition in organic search - so advertising is a must.
+These people think you should build on that high ranking across multiple other keywords.
+However, the internet has well over 4.8 billion live web pages, growing daily.
+That's a lot of competition in organic search, so advertising is necessary.

 Second Month: Organic Search and Paid Search

-In the second month, you decide to combine organic search with a pay-per-click (PPC) campaign.
+In the second month, you combine organic search with a pay-per-click (PPC) campaign.
 Now, click cannibalization is guaranteed to occur.
-However, your job is to define whether there is an added benefit of running a PPC campaign in conjunction with your existing high ranking.
+However, your job is to define whether there is an added benefit to running a PPC campaign in conjunction with your existing high ranking.

 First, you input the number of clicks generated through organic search.
-Right away you notice the decline as organic search only generated 4250 clicks, a decrease of 750 clicks.
-Second, you input the number of clicks generated through your campaigns, which in our example is 3250.
+You immediately notice the decline as organic search only generated 4,250 clicks, a decrease of 750 clicks.
+Second, you input the number of clicks generated through your campaigns, which in our example is 3,250.

-The total of both organic and paid search equals 7,500 clicks.
-So, we have 2500 more clicks in February than we did in January.
-The question that remains is whether there is a net benefit to having a higher number of clicks relative to the costs to get those clicks.
+The total of both organic and paid searches equals 7,500 clicks.
+So, we have 2,500 more clicks in February than we did in January.
+The question remains whether there is a net benefit to having more clicks relative to the costs to get those clicks.

-Next, we add our cost per click for the campaigns we ran which is $0.15/click.
-The website conversion rate remains 1.75%.
-However, our sales have increased to 131.25 orders as we are now multiplying our conversion rate of 1.75% against the 7,500 clicks.
+Next, we add our cost per click for the campaigns we ran, which is $0.15/click.
+The website conversion rate remains at 1.75 percent.
+However, our sales have increased to 131.25 orders as we are now multiplying our conversion rate of 1.75 percent against the 7,500 clicks.

-We then add our value for each sale as $25.00 and then multiply this $25.00 by 131.25 clicks which is $3,281.125.
-So, we increased our revenue, but was the decision to run a PPC campaign when already ranking high worth it?
+We then add our value for each sale as $25.00 and then multiply this $25.00 by 131.25 clicks, which is $3,281.125.
+Therefore, we increased our revenue, but was the decision to run a PPC campaign when already ranking high worth it?

-The only way to answer this aforementioned question is to take the difference in revenue between February and January and then deduct the cost of the PPC campaign.
-So, we generated an additional $1,093.75 in February and spent $487.50 on paid search.
+The only way to answer this question is to take the difference in revenue between February and January and then deduct the cost of the PPC campaign.
+We generated an additional $1,093.75 in February and spent $487.50 on paid search.
 The net benefit is $606.25.
-Therefore, while click cannibalization occurred, it was still a good idea to pursue paid search when already ranking high.
+Therefore, while click cannibalization occurred, pursuing paid search was still a good idea when ranking high.

-- Input number of organic clicks (first month)
+- Input the number of organic clicks (first month)

 - Input website conversion rate